snownontrace/snownontrace.github.io/whole-mount-immunostaining-embryonic-organs-or-spheroids.md

 ### 1. Sample fixation

-The choices of fixative depends on what you want to stain.
+The choice of fixatives depends on what you want to stain.
 In most cases, 4% PFA (paraformaldehyde) works well.
 However, certain antigens are known to NOT work with PFA fixation, noticeably keratins.
 If you want to stain keratins, fix samples in cold 1:1 mixture of acetone and methanol instead.

 * To make 4% PFA in 1× PBS: